bcdev/sen2water/README.md

 out-of-the-box.
 It requires that the Microsoft C++ compiler runtime is installed.

+The installers will be made available on an ESA website.

 ## Licences

 Licences of the different contributions are included in the package in